Xbloro/xbloro.github.io/_posts/2020-04-26-must_have_tools.md

 ---

-# Tool you must have in a live DFIR on Windows
+# Nice tools to use in a live DFIR on Windows

 When investigating on a Windows system, their is a lot of things to check.
-Furthermore, in real condition, their are lot of machine to check and this can take you a lot of time.
+Furthermore, in real condition, a big infrastructure to invest is realy time consuming.

 Time is precious during an attack !